greener-group/progres/README.md

 ## Installation

 1. Python 3.6 or later is required.
 The software is OS-independent.
 2. Install [PyTorch](https://pytorch.org) 1.11 or later, [PyTorch Scatter](https://github.com/rusty1s/pytorch_scatter) and [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) as appropriate for your system.
-A GPU is not required and will only provide speedup when embedding many structures since multiple workers can be used on CPU.
+A GPU is not required and will only provide speedup in certain situations since multiple workers can be used on CPU.
 Example commands:
 ```bash
 conda install pytorch==1.12.0 -c pytorch
 conda install pytorch-scatter pyg -c pyg